 At age 13, she was a member of the Martin Luther King Choir.
 She later went on to produce her first demo song which she gave to her parents.
 Her father reportedly broke down in tears when he received the demo song.
 She was later allowed to join her father's musical band, The Storm whilst only 15.

-In 2004, Ammara won the regional Music Crossroads, and later went on to study music at College of Performing Arts (COPA) and attained honours with distinctions.
+In 2004, Ammara won the regional Music Crossroads, and later went on to study music at College of Performing Arts (COPA) and attained honors with distinctions.

-Being the daughter of a Zimbabwean music legend, Ammara will always be compared to the late great Andy Brown, even though she prefers to sing a fusion of Afro/Pop music.
+Being the daughter of a Zimbabwean music legend, Ammara is sometimes compared to the late great Andy Brown, even though she prefers to sing a fusion of Afro/Pop music.
 She has performed backing vocals to her father's band, The Storm, and has made her own performances with various artists.

 2006 then onwards